Time is our most precious resource. Do you need to be more productive with it?

 Sometimes, you’ll need a break, and that’s okay.

 Do you re-energize yourself by playing video games?
 Do you recuperate by watching reality TV?
 Then do those things.
 Once you understand the value of your time, you’ll begin to designate tasks appropriately and be able to schedule yourself some downtime.

 Maybe you need downtime but want to stay on task.
 Use that time to research your niche, or learn a new skill.
-Check out the Contena Academy for lessons in freelancing.
+Check out Contena Academy which includes lessons in freelancing as a part of your membership.
 Can you sit on a couch and watch a video?
 Great!
 Then you can learn something while you relax!